rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_info.md

 * The RGES-PIT website
     * Resources and links
-* The slack channel
+* The Slack channel
-    * Resources and links - canvases with everything you need to know (or where to find it) to participate in the data challenge
+    * Resources and links — canvases with everything you need to know (or where to find it) to participate in the Data Challenge
-    * Nancy the AI slackbot with microlensing RAG - has a knowledge base of all the most influence journal articles, learning resources, and microlensing tool repos.
+    * Nancy the AI Slackbot with microlensing RAG — has a knowledge base of influential journal articles, learning resources, and microlensing tool repositories
     * General assistance
     * Private team channels
     * Workshop content and communication
 * [Signup]({{ site.url }}{{ site.baseurl }}/data-challenge/sign-up/)
 * Tiers
 * Data insights
-* Submissions rules/guidelines
+* Submission rules/guidelines
 * Evaluation process and rubric
 * Publication plans
 * Important dates